 With online ticket sales, this is even more viable than ever.
 Buy tickets low, sell them to fans high, and take the profit.

-Our post on flipping concert tickets takes you step-by-step through the process from a professional ticket reseller.
+Our post on reselling concert tickets takes you step-by-step through the process from a professional ticket reseller.

-You can also check out his in-depth course on making a living doing the same in this ticket flipping course.
+You can also check out his in-depth ticket flipping course and learn how to make a living doing it.

 There's training a house dog to obey basic commands or training a hunting dog to collect pheasants or ducks.

-Breaking in and training horses is another skilled profession you can go into in a small town.
+Breaking in and training horses is another skilled profession that is likely to be more popular in small towns.

 Help Grandma and Grandpa keep in touch with the grandkids by teaching them how to do specific tasks online.

-There are many different types of people in small towns who might require and benefit from different kinds of computer training.
+There are many different types of people in small towns who might require and benefit from different kinds of computer services.

-The more skills you can teach, the more clients you’ll find.
+The more skills you can teach, the more clients you'll find, and you can go back to the same customers to teach them new things.

 Renovate an inexpensive house and rent it out.